baruch112233/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '5-listfilesdigitonly' script displays current directory contents in long format, with user and group IDs displayed numerically, along with hidden files(starting with .)
-The '6-firstdirectory' script creates a directory named my_first_directory in the /tmp/ directory The '7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory
+The '6-firstdirectory' script creates a directory named my_first_directory in the /tmp/ directory The '7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory The '8-firstdelete' script deletes the file betty from /tmp/my_first_directory